-Join James Williamson for an in-depth discussion in this video Eye on web design: Stephanie Sullivan Rewis, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Eye on web design: Stephanie Sullivan Rewis, part of Introduction to Web Design and Development.

 - Hey, everybody.
 I'm here with my good friend, Stephanie Sullivan Rewis.
 Stephanie, so good to see you.
 Thanks for being with us today. - Thank you, James.
 Great to be here. - Steph, you have been a fixture in web design for so many years that I don't really remember a time of web design when you weren't around.
 You were part of the Web Standards Project.
 You've authored numerous books.
 You've spoken at about every conference that I've spoken at, (laughs) and you've always seemed to be right there in the center of what's going on in web design.